ninabarzh/broomstick/content/posts/Defendable-Internet.md

 Some modest questions, if I may:

-* Are the minds of those who think they’ve “won” the Internet—conquered markets, cornered attention, scaled to infinity—locked into that dopamine loop like a tech billionaire on a serotonin drought?
+* Are the minds of those who think they’ve “won” the Internet, conquered markets, cornered attention, scaled to infinity, locked into that dopamine loop like a tech billionaire on a serotonin drought?
 * Has short-term thinking become the only thinking?
 Does “strategic foresight” now mean checking tomorrow’s stock price?
 * Are we pathologically incapable of planning beyond the next breach or shareholder meeting?
 * Is this just another legacy tech problem?
-You know the one—there’s never time to fix the foundations because the house is always on fire.
+You know the one, there’s never time to fix the foundations because the house is always on fire.
 We’ll upgrade… after the next incident.
 * Why is it so hard to look past the next breach, news cycle, or keynote announcement?
 * And if time can be sliced finer and finer, have we shaved it down to the microsecond?
 Is our digital world shaped by what fits into a sprint cycle, a click-through, a dopamine hit?